agstub/nonlinear-shelf-melt/README.md

 nonlinear-shelf-melt

-This is nonlinear Stokes model for ice-shelf flow driven by melting or freezing at the (sub-shelf) ice-water interface.
+Nonlinear Stokes model for ice-shelf flow driven by melting or freezing at the (sub-shelf) ice-water interface.

 The finite element method is implemented in FEniCSx (https://fenicsproject.org).